 For the purposes of using clay as a cleansing agent, knowing the mineral analysis is of no practical advantage as there is no way of utilising this information.

 Conversely in agriculture knowing the mineral make up of clay deposits in a field helps the farmer prepare the soil for crops.
-Clayey soil is poor forgrowing things and needs to be broken down or dissolved using a clay breaker such as gypsum or lime.
+Soil that has too much clay is poor for growing things and needs to be broken down or dissolved using a clay breaker such as gypsum or lime.

 This breaks the clay down into its individual minerals which then become part of the growing soil.
 It is important to know which minerals are present in the soil and which are deficient so as to produce healthy crops.

-However the test results for bio-availability we have had done confirm that the minerals are not bio-available.
+However, the test results we have done and this research helps to confirm that the bentonite clay minerals are not bioavailable.

 They are not able to be absorbed through the skin when applied topically.
-Nor is our digestive system capable of breaking clay down into individual minerals that can be absorbed.
+Nor is our digestive system capable of breaking clay down into individual minerals that can be absorbed by the body.